People set fire to Tampa gas station, loot businesses after hectic protest nearby

 TAMPA, Fla. — Groups of people smashed windows and set fire to a gas station into the late evening hours Saturday following earlier protests that were peaceful.

 George Floyd's death has led to peaceful protests around the country, with demonstrators demanding justice.
-But, as many protesters peacefully point to concerns about racial injustice, other individuals have have created chaotic scenes near the protests, including in Florida.
+But as many protesters peacefully point to concerns about racial injustice, other individuals have created chaotic scenes near the protests, including in Florida.

 In Jacksonville, someone near a protest stabbed a deputy in the neck.
 In Tampa, emergency crews responded to smoke and flames.